oceanhackweek/ohw19-project-computer_vision_club/README.md

 2.)
 With all these new, cleanly parsed XML files, we then need to convert ALL of the annotation data into another data structure that could then be used to extract the individual patches from the original images.
-- Create a function(s) that will convert XML into some easy to work with data structure (pandas?)
+- Create a function(s) that will convert XML into some easy to work with data structure. __completed__
-- Attributes of each instance/annotation should have annotation id, original image filename, xmin, ymin, xmax, ymax, area (any others?)
+- Attributes of each instance/annotation should have annotation id, original image filename, xmin, ymin, xmax, ymax, area (any others?) __completed__
-- The last step is to convert to .csv format into a TFRecord (refer to Slack page for information) or see [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/using_your_own_dataset.md)
+- The last step is to convert to .csv format into a TFRecord (refer to Slack page for information) or see [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/using_your_own_dataset.md) __not completed__

 *Secondary task: how can you adjust your function(s) to incorporate multiple classes instead of just the single class?
 How should you organize the folder heiarchary?
 Are there any other attributes you can think of that might help to create cool graphics?*